Lauro235/birdie-test/frontend/notes/chartJS.md

 [Stack Overflow - chart.js 695:18](https://stackoverflow.com/a/74559895/15592981)

 The following was an error that may be important later on in the development process.
+**Update** The error means I will have to add the --legacy-peer-deps flag to each npm install and uninstall.
+It's worth looking into the dependencies of each package for security, but it's a trade off of time vs productivity.

 <img src="./images/chartjs_legacy_dep_warning.png" width="300" />